DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 ![](blumelein.png)

 {{% note %}}

-The optimum arrangement for two loudspeaker stereo - the equilateral triangle.
-This was come to from formal research and practical experience of engineers.
+The diagram shows the optimum arrangement for two loudspeaker stereo - the equilateral triangle.

-The idea of stereo is to create a phantom image - the apparent locations of sound sources in- between the loudspeakers
+The idea of stereo is to create a phantom image - the apparent locations of sound sources in between the loudspeakers

-If the listener is a a different point than shown in this diagram phantom images will become less stable
+If the listener is at a different point than shown in this diagram, phantom images will become less stable.

-Of course there are limits to this configuration due to the lack of rear speakers.
+Of course, there are limits to this configuration due to the lack of rear speakers.

-- If you sit too far forwards, the stereo image will appear too wide and tend to have a hole in the center of some stereo sounds.
-You will compensate for this by not panning aggressively enough and the result will be a mix that is too narrow.
+- If you sit too far forward, the stereo image will appear too wide, and tend to have a hole in the center of some stereo sounds.
+You will compensate for this by not panning aggressively enough, and the result will be a mix that is too narrow.
-- If you sit too far away from the loudspeakers the stereo image will appear too narrow to you.
+- The stereo image will appear too narrow if you sit too far away from the loudspeakers.
 You will compensate and create a mix that is too wide with too much extreme panning.
-- If you sit off-center, the law of frst wavefront dictates that the image will steer towards the loudspeaker closest to you and appear asymmetrically balanced and too heavy on that side.
-Your mix will be too heavy in the opposite loudspeaker when listened to correctly.
+- If you sit off-center, the law of the first wavefront dictates that the image will steer towards the loudspeaker closest to you and appear asymmetrically balanced and too heavy on that side.
+When listened to correctly, your mix will be too heavy on the opposite loudspeaker.

 {{%/ note %}}

 ---